alec-gibson/nvim-tetris/README.md

 nvim-tetris is a work-in-progress, and is not feature complete.

+## How To Install
+- Prerequisites: neovim
-You can install the plugin just like any other Neovim plugin.
+- You can install the plugin just like any other Neovim plugin.
 I personally use [vim-plug](https://github.com/junegunn/vim-plug).
+- Another way to install would be to just clone this repo into `~/.local/share/nvim/site/pack/*/start/`, where `*` is whatever you choose (I use "alec").

-After installing, you can launch a game of Tetris using the `:Tetris` command.
+- After installing, you can launch a game of Tetris using the `:Tetris` command inside Neovim.

 ## Controls
 - Left Arrow: move left